HumabHatterZed/WhistleWindInscryptionMods/BonnieBakingPack/README.md

 ## Compatibility
 **GrimoraMod** - Spooky variants of the main cards will appear in the mod, as well as a custom starter deck.

-**P03 in Kaycee's Mod** - Robotic variants of the main cards will appear in the mod, as well as a custom starter deck.
-Includes a challenge to add Bonnie as a card choice.
+**P03 in Kaycee's Mod** - Robotic variants of the main cards will appear in the mod, as well as a custom starter deck and challenge.

+**Magnificus Mod** - Magical variants of the main cards will appear in the mod, as well as a custom starter deck.

 **Tribal Libary (sic)** - Mouse cards will gain the Vermin tribe and cat cards will gain the Feline tribe.

 **Bundle of Totems** - Mouse cards will gain the Vermin tribe and cat cards will gain the Feline tribe (overrides Tribal Libary).

 ## Configuration
-**Acts for Leshy Cards** - Adds Leshy cards to the given Acts.

-**Acts for P03 Cards** - Adds P03 cards to the given Acts.
-Note that they will have different abilities if P03 in KCM is not installed.

-**Acts for Grimora Cards** - Adds Grimora cards to the given Acts.
-Note that they will have different abilities if GrimoraMod is not installed.
+**All Acts** - Should each Scrybe's card pack be choosable in any act?
 **Bingus Flubbed It** - Has Bingus been played for the first time?

 ## Cards
 <details>
 <summary>Main Set</summary>